Carnelian at a Glance

 Formation Process

 Carnelian forms as a translucent, orange to red-orange variety of chalcedony (microcrystalline quartz) within volcanic and sedimentary rock environments.
-The orange-red color comes from microscopic inclusions of iron oxide (hematite) distributed throughout the silica matrix.
-Carnelian typically forms in cavities and fractures within volcanic rocks (basalts, rhyolites) where silica-rich fluids deposit layers of chalcedony over long periods.
-The iron content of the mineralizing fluids determines the intensity of color, with higher concentrations producing deeper red-orange tones.
-Some natural Carnelian undergoes gentle heating (either geological or artificial) which deepens and enriches its color by converting yellowish goethite to reddish hematite.
+The orange-red color comes from microscopic iron oxide (hematite) inclusions throughout the silica matrix.
+It typically forms in cavities and fractures within volcanic rocks (basalts, rhyolites) where silica-rich fluids deposit layers of chalcedony over long periods.
+The iron content determines the color intensity, with higher concentrations producing deeper red-orange tones.
+Some natural Carnelian undergoes gentle heating (either geological or artificial) which deepens its color by converting yellowish goethite to reddish hematite.

 Varieties